mgbailey/sovrin-client/getting-started.md

 Try Next:
     sync "Faber College"
-    accept invitation from "Faber College"
+    accept request from "Faber College"
 ```

 You’ll see the link contains several pieces of information.
 Let’s examine them one at a time.